quist00/python-humanities-lesson/episodes/02-starting-with-data.md

 Create your own groupy object based on publicatin_place and take the mean.

-1. What is the mean number of subjects for works published in `[Washington, D.C.]`.
+1. What is the mean number of checkout for works published in `[Washington, D.C.]`.
 2. What does the summary stats uncover about the quality of data in the publication_place column?
 3. What happens when you group by two columns using the following syntax and then grab mean values: